zduny/mezzenger/README.md

  - development of various utilities that make it easy to layer/compose transports of different types and/or properties (see **further work** section).

 **Non**-goals:
- - encryption - if required it should be handled by underlying transport,
+ - encryption - if required it should be handled by the underlying transport,
  - Node.js WASM targets - contributions are welcome, but they won't be developed/maintained by the [author](https://github.com/zduny) of this project,
  - best possible performance - implementations are supposed to be decent, without obvious areas for improvement, but if you need to save every bit of bandwidth you'd likely be better served by a custom application-specific protocol.